simonmichael/hledger_site/src/doc.md

 ### Shared expenses

-## See also
+## Cookbook: Plain Text Accounting

-<https://plaintextaccounting.org> collects similar but more generic advice for all PTA tools.
+The [Plain Text Accounting Cookbook](https://plaintextaccounting.org/Cookbook) collects similar but more generic advice for all PTA apps.